Guidance on safety requirements for biocides: Safety information

 Health effects

 Exposure to biocides in both household and commercial settings is associated with health hazards to humans and animals.
-Your application should include acute toxicity testing for all relevant exposure routes.
-These tests help us assess potential health risks and determine strategies that need to be taken to reduce those risks.
+Your application should include acute toxicity information for all relevant exposure routes and should address any physical or chemical hazards.
+This information helps us assess potential health risks and determine strategies that need to be taken to reduce those risks.

-You may conduct a comprehensive assessment to determine how much of your biocide humans or animals will be exposed to based on the most probable route or use multiple routes of exposure and associated effects.
+You should conduct a comprehensive assessment to determine how much of your biocide humans or animals will be exposed to based on the most probable route or use multiple routes of exposure and associated effects.
+Safety information submitted for your biocide can be in the form of test data or comprehensive scientific rationales.

 - Acute oral toxicity (LD50): 420, 423 or 425